AndyRadulescu/kayus-website/README.md

 - FoodCategory - Menu
 - FoodItems - food products
 - DrinkItems - drink products
+- DrinkSections - used to separate drinks into sections (e.g. "soft drinks"; "beer"; etc.)
 - Promotions - the banner that appear on the home page (when toggeled on)